AiArt-Gao/.github/profile/README.md

 🌈 We mainly apply machine learning techniques to computer vision problems.
 Our research interests include visual quality assessment and enhancement, intelligent visual arts generation, biomedical image analysis, etc.

 🧙 We have developed a series of demonstrations for artistic portrait drawing generation (APDG), including an applet, a robot, and a printer.
 Our demonstrations are easy to use and have achieved excellent user experience in various exhibitions.
-You can try our demos by scanning the following QR code.
+You can try our demos by scanning the following QR code （"妙绘艺术"微信小程序）.

 ![](wechat.png)